davidsims9t/deep-learning/README.md

 Creates a constraint on input layers to not always use all the same hidden layers during a single pass.

+### Denoising Autoencoders

+Randomly turn input nodes into 0s.
+Compare output with the original values.
+Helps combat issues with the input being directly copied to the output.

 ## Libraries

 - Theano - computations library (CPU and GPU).